 Okay, admit it.
 If you’re a photographer, you came to this page first didn’t you?
 Thought so.

-Initially, I resisted the digital revolution, consoling myself that I was learning “real” photography instead.
-Even though I bought (and secretly loved) a 3.2mp Nikon Coolpix 990 in late 2000, I steadfastly held out from buying a DSLR until acquiring a Nikon D1x in late Summer 2001.
+Initially, I resisted the digital revolution, consoling myself that I was practicing “real” photography instead.
+Even though I bought (and secretly loved) a 3.2mp Nikon Coolpix 990 in 2000, I steadfastly held out from buying a DSLR until acquiring a Nikon D1x in late Summer 2001.
 I promptly sold all vestiges of my film equipment, including my film point-and-shoot cameras.
 I’ve never looked back.

 I’ve progressed through the Nikon pro-level DSLR cameras (D1x, D2x, D3, D3x, D3s, D800E), and now use a couple Nikon D810′s.